 With an unproper combination of boots and bindings an easy traverse can become challenging or may require crampons early.

 The combination of board, bindings and boots is crucial when it comes to splitboarding.

-If board, binding and boots are matched with your skills and your splitting-style, you will get most fun out of your setup.
+If board, binding and boots are matched with your skills and your splitting and snowboarding style, you will get most fun out of your setup.
 Here are some questions to arouse the feeling of "why the complete setup is important and not just the board".

 - What about the combination of a hard boot and a hard highback?

 You get good power transmission to the board and you get good response behavior on the descent as well as good edge grip while climbing.
 The power is perfectly transfered through the boots, bindings to the edges of your splitboard.

 - How is a stiff board and a soft highback at your binding?